Soikr/devforum-scroller/README.md

 - Can log output to files with timestamps
 - Set read time for replies and delays for posts
 - Set percentage of replies to read in each post

+You can also run the tool without arguments (provided cookies.json exists), there are optimized defaults.

 ---